obsidianmd/obsidian-help/en/Plugins/Search.md

 ## Change case sensitivity

 By default, search terms are not case sensitive.
-If you want to search for the exact case of your search term, click **Match case** ("Aa" icon) inside the search bar.
+If you want to search for the exact case of your search term, click **Match case** ( ![[obsidian-upper-lowercase.svg#icon]] ) inside the search bar.

 This setting can be toggled.
 If **Match case** icon is highlighted, that means you’re currently doing a case sensitive search.